3 surprising differences between Lingala and English

 NAZALI MWANAMALAMU

-Do you want to improve your vocabulary?
+Do you want to improve your vocab, learn and retain new Lingala words

 Lingala is a complex and rich language in terms of sounds and writing that can seems hard for people at the beginning.
 But its simple and straightforward syntax is easier than English.
 If you want to learn Lingala I will encourage you to do so.
 If you already have some knowledge and want to improve it, LingalaVision is the good starting point to help you to reach the upper level with a solid foundation for your vocabulary.